rkulla/dotfiles/README.md

 Search PATH modifications in .zshrc and .zprofile `/PATH=\C` adjust accordingly.

+## Vim
+Install MacVim and then install my plugins by cloning vimogen to ~/repos and running
+   $ vimogen
+   1 # install

 ## iterm2

 Enable `mouse reporting` for each profile.
 Then in `General > Selection` enable